-Draminski's electronic mastitis tester accurately detects subclinical mastitis with high visibility on an LCD display.
-Conveniently designed, it features an internal memory that can store up to 250 animal identities and 200,000 measurements with date and time.
+Draminski's electronic mastitis tester accurately detects subclinical mastitis with high visibility LCD display.
+Internal memory stores up to 250 animal IDs & 200000 measurements with date & time.

 The Draminski electronic mastitis tester is used by dairy farmers around